-SFY 2021 audit confirmation reports for payments made to Counties, Local Management Entities (LMEs), Managed Care Organizations (MCOs), Boards of Education, Councils of Government, District Health Departments and DHSR Grant Subrecipients will be available by mid-October at the following web https://www.ncdhhs.gov/about/administrative-offices/office-controller/audit-confirmation-reports.
-At this site, click on the link entitled "Audit Confirmation Reports (State Fiscal Year 2019-2021".
-Additionally, audit confirmation reports for Nongovernmental entities receiving financial assistance from DHHS are found at the same website except "Non-Governmental Audit Confirmation Reports (State Fiscal Years 2019-2021)".
+SFY 2024 audit confirmation reports for payments made to Counties, Local Management Entities (LMEs), Managed Care Organizations (MCOs), Boards of Education, Councils of Government, District Health Departments and DHSR Grant Subrecipients will be available by mid-October at the following web address:

 The auditor should not consider the Supplement to be "safe harbor" for identifying audit procedures to apply in a particular engagement, but the auditor should be prepared to justify departures from the suggested procedures.
-The auditor can consider the supplement a "safe harbor" for identification of compliance requirements to be tested if the auditor performs reasonable procedures to ensure that the requirements in the Supplement are current.
+The auditor can consider the supplement a "safe harbor" for identification of compliance requirements to be tested if the auditor performs reasonable procedures to ensure that these requirements in the Supplement are current.